drostron/slamdata-docs/source/administration-guide.rst

 * Users are not allowed to write to secondary nodes in a replica set.
-* Queries that return large result sets or use the ``mapreduce`` and ``aggregate`` functions must use temporary workspace to store their results.
+* Queries that return large result sets or use the ``mapreduce`` and ``aggregate`` functions must use temporary workspace to temporarily store query results, which results in the need to write to the database.

 Because of these limitations users have a few options: